nrmiller5/Projects/README.md

 # KMeans_from_scratch:

-This is an implementation of agglomerative hierarchical clustering from sratch.
+This is an implementation of KMeans clustering from sratch.
 It includes analysis of running time across various parameters.
 In addition, there is a section to showcase image compression using the KMeans algorithm.

 # Netflix_AB_Testing_Project: